BDA-KTS/claim_similarity_retrieval/README.md

    `python claim_similarity_MH.py`

 2. Method should ask for user input.
-     - Input the sentence similar to which you want to search a claim

-     - Input the number of top similar claims
+     - Input the name of the file that contains text/input sentences similar to which claims should be fetched

-3. Output is generated as relevant claim/claims
+3. Output is generated as top 3 relevant and similar claims along with their source, veracity level and similarity score

 ### Sample Input